fisher-alice/johnny-five-wiki/ESC.md

 ## API

-- **to(speed)** Set the speed of the ESC, 0...1 as a fractional value.
+- **speed(value)** Set the speed of the ESC, any integer from 0...100 as a percentage value.
 If the specified speed is the same as the current speed, no commands are sent.
 ```js
 var esc = new five.ESC(12);